awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs-sample.md

 The function performs the following operations at runtime:

 1. The function runs when AWS Lambda passes the `event` object to the `handler` function\.
+In this example, the function accepts the optional `callback` parameter, which it uses to return information to the caller\.
 AWS Lambda also passes a `context` object, which contains information and methods that the function can use while it runs\.
-In this example, the function accepts the optional `callback` parameter, which it uses to return information to the caller\.
+Note that in newer versions of Lambda, context is no longer used\.

 1. The function checks whether the `messageType` for the event is a configuration item or an oversized configuration item, and then returns the configuration item\.